martkist/freech-core/doc/building-on-vagrant.md

 # Vagrant + Ubuntu building instructions

-This will run a virtual machine with all tools required to build and run twister using Vagrant.
+This will run a virtual machine with all tools required to build and run freech using Vagrant.
 This will probably work wherever vagrant can be installed so Windows, Mac, Linux at least